|

 truth is that making a needlessly complex document simpler takes more time and

+effort than just re-using it as it is.
 Moreover, reviewing lawyers always add something, and will drill a contract into the ground by covering every conceivable

 future contingency.
 They'll put

-everything but the kitchen sink into a contract, including things that are already stated in applicable case law or statutes. (after all, it’s at your expense).
+everything but the kitchen sink into a contract, including things that are already stated in applicable case law or statutes.
+(After all, it’s at your expense).
 They view their role as arbiter of every

 conceivable contingency and, while never admitted, complexity and the use of